 Eastern Water Skinks are mainly meat eaters, and eat aquatic insects like water beetles, as well as spiders, snails, smaller lizards, and cockroaches, so they're great buddies to have around your garden.
 They also eat freshwater shrimp, tadpoles, and even small fish.

 If there any native fruits or berries lying around, these skinks will add some salad to the mix.
 Ask at your local nursery or call your local council to find out which local native plants produce fruits and berries, and plant some in your garden.

-DID YOU KNOW?The sun is like breakfast to an Eastern Water Skink - it's the most important meal of the day.
 As reptiles, Eastern Water Skinks don't generate their own body heat, but instead they are solar-powered.
 They rely on morning sunshine to power them up after sleeping at night in a cool, dark place.
 After warming to 25 degrees, Eastern Water Skinks transform from slinky to speedy.

-TIPAvoid using pesticides in your garden.
+Avoid using pesticides in your garden.
 If Eastern Water Skinks eat a poisoned insect, they could become quite sick.

 Blue tongue lizards are one of the largest lizards in Australia.
 With their bright blue tongues, you will recognise them straight away.
 Baby blue tongues do not hatch from eggs but are born fully formed.
 They can live for more than 20 years and reach over 50cm in length.
 While young, the..